OliverHennhoefer/unquad/README.md

 ***CAD translates anomaly scores into statistical p-values by comparing anomaly scores observed on test data to a retained set of calibration scores as previously on normal data during model training*** (see [*One-Class Classification*](https://en.wikipedia.org/wiki/One-class_classification#:~:text=In%20machine%20learning%2C%20one%2Dclass,of%20one%2Dclass%20classifiers%20where)).
-The larger the discrepancy between *normal* scores and observed test scores, the lower the obtained (and statistically valid) p-value.
+The larger the discrepancy between *normal* scores and observed test scores, the lower the obtained (**statistically valid**) p-value.
 The p-values, instead of the usual anomaly estimates, allow for FDR-control by statistical procedures like *Benjamini-Hochberg*.

 ### Assumption
 CAD assumes ***exchangability*** of training and future test data. *Exchangability* is closely related to the statistical term of *independent and identically distributed random variables* (*IID*).
 IID implies both, independence <ins>and</ins> exchangability.
 Exchangability defines a joint probability distribution that remains the same under permutations of the variables.
-With that, exchangability is a very practicable as it is a weaker assumption than IID.
+With that, exchangability is a very practicable assumption as it is a *weaker* than IID.

 ### Limitations
 Since CAD controls the FDR by adjustment procedures in context of **multiple testing**, trained conformal detectors currently